What Are Billable Hours? A Complete Guide for Freelancers and Agencies

 Realization Rate = (Total Billed Fees / Total Billable Fees) x 100

-A healthy realization rate sits between 85% and 95%.
-If you logged $10,000 worth of billable work but only invoiced $8,500 after write-downs and billing caps, your realization rate is 85%.
+Example: If you logged $10,000 worth of billable work but only invoiced $8,500 after write-downs and billing caps, your realization rate is 85%.

-Here is why this matters.
+Here is why realization rate matters.
 Many firms focus entirely on utilization and ignore realization.
 The result is a team that looks busy on paper while quietly leaving 10 to 20% of potential revenue uncollected.
-High utilization with low realization means your team is working hard but your billing process is leaking money.
-Tracking both metrics together is the only way to close that gap.

 Billable Hours for Agencies